HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 Even though the `alt` attributes have been around for 25 years, we also found that 21.24% of desktop images and 21.38% of mobile images are lacking alternative text.
 This is one of the easiest automated checks to test for using your accessibility tool of choice and should be low hanging fruit and a relatively straightforward problem to solve.

-Screen reader users listen to the ["aural UI" as described by Steve Faulker](https://developer.paciellogroup.com/blog/2015/10/thus-spoke-html/), an aural or sonic experience of the interface wherein the  structure, semantics and relationships of the content are announced.
+Screen reader users listen to the <a hreflang="en" href="https://developer.paciellogroup.com/blog/2015/10/thus-spoke-html/">"aural UI" as described by Steve Faulker</a>, an aural or sonic experience of the interface wherein the  structure, semantics and relationships of the content are announced.
 This means that screen reader users consume a lot of textual information.
 For this reason it is important to assess whether or not an image might not need to be described.
-This is a helpful [decision tree from the W3C](https://www.w3.org/WAI/tutorials/images/decision-tree/) for deciding how and whether to describe an image.
+This is a helpful <a hreflang="en" href="https://www.w3.org/WAI/tutorials/images/decision-tree/">decision tree from the W3C</a> for deciding how and whether to describe an image.
 If an image is truly decorative and adds nothing meaningful to the surrounding context, you can assign the `alt` attribute a null value, `alt=""`.
 It is important to do this explicitly rather than omitting the `alt` attribute altogether, as omitting it could lead to assistive technology announcing the image path, which is a very confusing user experience.

 We found that 26.20% of desktop pages and 26.23% of mobile pages contain `alt` attributes with a null/empty value.
 We hope this indicates that over a quarter of websites are being developed with consideration for which images are truly meaningful and not as a means of side-stepping automated checks.